smartcommunitylab/perl-csv-generator/README.md

 ..\perl-csv-generator>docker run --interactive -v "C:\daily-work\perl-csv-generator\:/perl-csv-generator/" --tty container-perl-csv:latest bash
 ```
 Note: The command also mount project root 'perl-csv-generator' on ubuntu image as an efficient approach to perform edits from host windows machine.

 #### Trento
-1. In order to generate CSVs for Trento Urban timetables, change to directory BusExtractTn.
+1. In order to generate csv files for Trento Urban timetables, change to directory BusExtractTn.
 ```sh
 root@d07a339c8c6b:/# cd perl-csv-generator/BusExtractTn
 ```